Dogs are a special part of the family, and it’s natural to want them to get as much variety and enjoyment from their meals as we do from ours.

 Basically, mixed feeding lets you keep meals interesting and fun for your dog, while still ensuring that they are getting everything they need to keep them happy and healthy.

-Dr Lisa Chimes' tips on introducing mixed feeding
+Tips on introducing mixed feeding

-We asked Nature’s Gift brand ambassador and veterinarian, Dr Lisa Chimes, for her advice on how best to introduce mixed feeding.
+How best to introduce mixed feeding.
 Here are her tips:

 The most common way to mix food is to use wet food as a “topper” on your dog’s existing dry food.
 Ideally, you should aim for a 90/10 split: 90% dry food and 10% wet or chilled food.